N3TC4T/artunis-mobile/docs/developer-guide.md

 2. Running `react-native run-android` will build the application and install the app on your android device

+#### Building an APK
+To build a signed Release APK:

+ 1. Close all other development resources for the project.
+ 2. Uncomment `signingConfigs` section in `android/app/build.gradle` and set params as your .keystore file .
+ 3. Run `cd android && ./gradlew assembleRelease` (it's gonna build an Signed APK)
+ 4. The APK file can be found in `android/app/build/outputs/apk/app-release.apk` path

 ## Running on iOS simulator
 `react-native run-ios` will launch a new terminal with the React Native